Would you like to to see an example of a VERY successful Amazon affiliate site so you can copy it?

 Lessons To Be Learned From This Successful Affiliate Site Example?

-- Create something that you love and that other people want or need.
+- Create something that you love and that other people want or need and can get excited about.

 - Give your users a reason to return time and time again and tell their friends about it and if you've picked a solid idea that is monetizable the money will follow.